-Now, panels are classified as universal waste and can be collected at more than 400 universal waste handlers in California, where they are then assessed and transported to disposal, reuse or recycle facilities.
-(In cases where panels containing toxic materials are relegated to landfills, they are sent to facilities with extra safeguards against leakage.)
+Both business and residential consumers, or generators as they are called in the recycling industry, were supposed to transport the panels themselves to certified recycling or hazardous waste disposal facilities.
+With little tracking, it's unclear how frequently that occurred.
+Solar panels are now classified as universal waste and can be collected at more than 400 universal waste handlers in California, where they are then assessed and transported to disposal, reuse or recycle facilities.
+Above, solar panels are installed on a roof.
+(Irfan Khan / Los Angeles Times) Now, panels are classified as universal waste and can be collected at more than 400 universal waste handlers in California, where they are then assessed and transported to disposal, reuse or recycle facilities.
 The new regulations were intended to make it easier for people to turn in their panels, but it does not directly address the next step - recycling.